 - Social media URLs

-If your business services different areas you want to make that clear when displaying the address and contact info.
+If you operate out of multiple locations you want to make this clear when showing your address and contact information.

-You should also include a few links point to the most commonly asked questions page, useful pages, booking form, support area, newsletter opt-in form, blog, etc.
+You could also include a few links point to commonly-asked questions page, frequently-visited pages, online booking form, support area, newsletter, blog, etc.

-A blog is a powerful marketing tool.
-Many blogging platforms typically include a content management system that allows you to easily promote your business by publishing timely content like announcements, product releases, useful information, opinions and discussions, educational videos, infographics, etc.
+A blog can be a very powerful marketing tool.
+Blogs are built around a content management system that allows you to promote your business using timely content like the latest announcements, updates, training articles and tutorials, informative posts, promotional videos, webinars, etc.

-If you already have an established medical-related site, then consider adding a WordPress blog to market your medical business.
+If you already have an existing website, then consider adding a WordPress blog to promote your medical clinic.

-If you don’t have a website yet, or if your existing website is very hard to keep updated with new content or not giving you the results you want, then WordPress can act as both your business website and business blog.
+If you don’t have a website yet, or if your existing health or medical site is very hard to manage or not delivering you the results you want, then WordPress can be used both as your website and blog.

-Something few people know about, is that WordPress can turn into an automated traffic-generation machine that can help begin attracting an ongoing stream of targeted visitors to your business, simply by adding new content to your website on a regular basis.
+Very few businesses know that WordPress can become an automated traffic-generation system that can instantly begin delivering targeted traffic to your web site, simply by adding new content on a regular basis to your website.

-Adding the following legal pages to your site will help you stay out of legal hot water with most regulatory authorities, third-party service providers, and other potential sources of legal threats and inconveniences:
+Depending on the services you provide, adding the following legal pages to your medical or health site will help keep you out of trouble with most regulatory authorities, third-party service providers, and other potential sources of legal threats and inconveniences: